nijigenerate/nijilive/doc/new_rendering.md

 - Every `Node` exposes `registerRenderTasks` and registers itself plus its children via DFS.
   - The child list is duplicated and **stable-sorted by `zSort` descending**, so tasks always register back-to-front.
-  - Each node pushes one task per order from Init through Final. `Composite` / `DynamicComposite` override the render-phase entries to manage RenderQueue scopes.
+  - Each node pushes one task per order from Init through Final.
+DynamicComposite overrides the render-phase entries to manage RenderQueue scopes.
   - Subtrees beneath a `DynamicComposite` ancestor may skip their own Render tasks (`allowRenderTasks=false`) because the parent DynamicComposite renders or reuses them offscreen.
 - `Puppet.update()` orchestrates: